BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/login.md

 	``` shell
 	ssh username@spiedie.binghamton.edu
 	```
-	replace username with spiedie username
+	replace username with your Spiedie username
 3. type in yes and press enter to recognize ssh fingerprint
 4. Enter password